Grim list of deaths at police hands grows even after verdict

 On Thursday, a funeral will be held for Daunte Wright, a 20-year-old Black motorist who was shot during a traffic stop earlier this month in Brooklyn Center, Minnesota, just a few miles from the courthouse as the Chauvin trial unfolded.
 In Chicago last month, 13-year-old Adam Toledo was fatally shot less than a second after he tossed a gun and began raising his hands as an officer had commanded.

-Police officer Kim Potter, who is white, has been charged with second-degree murder in Wright’s shooting on April 10.
+Police officer Kim Potter, who is white, has been charged with second-degree murder in Wright’s shooting.
 The former police chief said Potter mistakenly fired her handgun when she meant to use her Taser.
 She resigned from the police force afterward and was charged with second-degree manslaughter.
 Wright’s family has called for more serious charges, comparing her case to the murder charge brought against a Black officer who killed a white woman in nearby Minneapolis in 2017.

-The Cook County district attorney’s office is weighing whether to bring charges against Eric Stillman, the white police officer who shot Adam in a Chicago alley on March 29 in Little Village, a predominantly Hispanic neighborhood of the city’s southwest side.
+The Cook County state’s attorney’s office will decide whether to charge Eric Stillman, the white police officer who shot Adam in a Chicago alley on March 29 in Little Village, a predominantly Hispanic neighborhood of the city’s southwest side.
 The boy, who was Latino, appeared to drop a handgun moments before the officer shot him.
 The graphic video of the boy’s death sparked outrage across the U.S., but some legal experts have said they don’t believe Stillman could or should be charged under criteria established by a landmark 1989 Supreme Court ruling on the use of force by police.

 Instead of just prosecuting officers after shootings happen, more must be done to prevent such encounters from happening in the first place, said Eugene Collins, who was a local organizer for the NAACP’s Baton Rouge, Louisiana, branch when Alton Sterling, a Black man selling CDs in front of a convenience store, was shot and killed by a white police officer in July 2016.
 The two officers involved in the encounter weren’t charged in his death.

-Note: This story has been corrected to show that the Salt Lake County district attorney’s first name is Sim, not Sam, and that it’s the Cook County state’s attorney’s office, not district attorney’s office.